 When is inventory review most appropriate?
 The frequency of a review will depend on the nature and volume of your business's inventory.
 To help you figure out which one to go with, here are the pros and cons for each system:

-- Periodic order system: A periodic review system bases orders on the quantity of items at the end of each period, rather than having a set reorder level.
+- Periodic order system: A periodic inventory system bases orders on the number of items at the end of each period, rather than having a set reorder level.

 16. Know what actually sells in your restaurant.